rune-rs/rune/book/src/foreword.md

 piece of cake.

 But Rhai has a set of design decisions which didn't *exactly* scratch my itch.
-And the more I used it, the more I got inspired and started thinking about things that could be changed or added.
+The more I used it, the more I got inspired and started thinking about things that could be changed or added.
 [I contributed a bit to the project].
 And it started to dawn on me that Rhai's approach wasn't exactly what I wanted.
 There's nothing wrong with this.
 The authors of Rhai have specific goals and ideas of what they want to accomplish.
-And while it would be feasible to push Rhai in a different direction, the project would emerge looking much different on the other side.
+While it would be feasible to push Rhai in a different direction, the project would emerge looking much different on the other side.
 Which wouldn't be fair towards the people leveraging Rhai's strengths today.
-So I wanted a fresh slate to find my own compromises.
+So I wanted a clean slate to find my own compromises.
 To discover freely what works and doesn't work well.

 When I started working on Rune I had the following *rough* goals in mind: